nginmesh/nginmesh/README.md

 ### Prerequisities

 Make sure you have  kubernetes cluster with alpha fearture enabled.
-Please, refer [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) to Istio project for setting up cluster for your environment.
+Please, refer to [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) in Istio project for setting up cluster for your environment.

-#### Installation Istio and Nginmesh
+### Installation Istio and Nginmesh
 Below are instructions for installing Istio with NGiNX as a sidecar in application pods.

 1. Download Istio release 0.2.12: